anonymizedforieee/BoolNetLab/README.md

-# Boolean-networks
-Here we are going to store some algorithms for manual checking of the attractors, creating boolean networks and so on.

-# instalation:
+# BoolNetLab
-install bang:
+We present BoolNetLab --~a~novel Python library for the analysis of large Boolean networks operating under the asynchronous update mode.

 # Installation
 Install **bang** first